After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 You don't need to check specs by hand.
 Nut Studio automatically detects your system and recommends only the models your PC can support.

-5 What's the difference between GPT-3.5 and GPT-4 in ChatGPT?
+5 What's the difference between GPT-5.1 Instant and GPT-5.1 in ChatGPT?

 Each model has its edge — ChatGPT is fast and reliable, Claude writes beautifully, and Gemini taps into Google’s ecosystem.
 Your pick depends on what you need: smart chats, code help, or research tools.